Royal necropolis of Byblos: The search for the ancient city

-Ancient texts and manuscripts hinted at the location of Gebal, which was lost to history until its rediscovery in the mid-nineteenth century.
+Ancient texts and manuscripts hinted at the location of Gebal, which was lost to history until its rediscovery in the mid-19th century.
 In 1860, French biblical scholar and orientalist Ernest Renan carried out an archeological mission in Lebanon and Syria during the French expedition in the area.
 Renan had relied on ancient Greek historian and geographer Strabo's writing in his attempt to locate the city.
 Strabo identified Byblos as a city situated on a hill some distance away from the sea.
 This description misled scholars, including Renan who thought that the city lay in the neighboring Qassouba (Kassouba), but he concluded that this hill was too small to have housed a grand ancient city.

 Renan correctly posited that the ancient Byblos must have been located atop the circular hill dominated by the Crusader citadel of Jbeil, at the immediate outskirts of the modern city.
 He based his assumption on the reverse of a Roman Elagabalus-era coin depicting a representation of the city with a river running at its feet, and theorized that the river in question was the stream that skirts the citadel hill.
-Starting from the citadel, he had two long trenches dug; the trenches revealed ancient artifacts unquestionably demonstrating that Jbeil is the same as the ancient city of Gebal/Byblos.
+Starting from the citadel, he had two long trenches dug; the trenches revealed ancient artifacts demonstrating that Jbeil is the same as the ancient city of Gebal/Byblos.

 Early archeological works

 During the period of the French Mandate, High Commissioner General Henri Gouraud established the Service of Antiquities in Lebanon; he appointed French archeologist Joseph Chamonard to head the newly created service.
 Chamonard was succeeded by French epigrapher and archeologist Charles Virolleaud as of 1 October 1920.
 The service prioritized archeological surveys in the town of Jbeil where Renan had found ancient remains.

-On 16 March 1921, Pierre Montet, the Egyptology professor at the University of Strasbourg, addressed a letter to notable French archeologist Charles Simon Clermont-Ganneau describing Egyptian-inscribed reliefs he had discovered during a 1919 archeological mission in Jbeil.
+On 16 March 1921, Pierre Montet, the Egyptology professor at the University of Strasbourg, addressed a letter to the French archeologist Charles Simon Clermont-Ganneau describing Egyptian-inscribed reliefs he had discovered during a 1919 archeological mission in Jbeil.
 The fascinated Clermont-Ganneau personally funded the methodological survey of the site, which he believed contained an Egyptian temple.
-Montet was selected to head the excavations, he arrived at Beirut on 17 October 1921.
-Excavation works in Jbeil were inaugurated on 20 October 1921 by the French mandate authorities, they consisted of annual campaigns of three months each.
+Montet was selected to head the excavations, and arrived at Beirut on 17 October 1921.
+Excavation works in Jbeil were inaugurated on 20 October 1921 by the French mandate authorities.
+They consisted of annual campaigns of three months each.